 - Oils and Grease: Oils from both us and our animals attach and hold onto leather.
-Hair and hand oils are easily transferred to the head cushions and armrests of the furniture and can cause serious damage to the protective finishes found on leather.
+Hair and hand oils are easily transferred to the head cushions and armrests of the furniture and can cause serious damage to the protective finishes found on leather furniture.

 - Dust: Consider the dust that builds up on a coffee table or desk over a week’s time.
 This same dust is being deposited on your leather, though it might not be as obvious.
 In addition to this dust, you add airborne cooking oils and pollutants that are present, to some degree, in every home.

 - Dirt: These soils include the common dirt tracked in from outside along with sand and fibers from plants.
 The fibers are brought in the home by adults, kids, and pets and attach to the leather every time the furniture is used.

 - Dyes and Inks: The inks from newsprint in newspapers can readily be deposited on leather.
 Clothes such as denims can transfer dye onto leather in a process called dye transfer.
 Leaky pens or children’s art can also cause problems in leather.

 Whatever your leather needs in the Farmington area- whether it be a full cleaning or advice – give us a call!

 We provide superior residential and commercial carpet and upholstery cleaning services throughout San Juan County, NM including: Farmington, Aztec, Bloomfield, Kirtland, Fruitland, Flora Vista, Shiprock, Waterflow, Blanco, Cedar Hill, La Plata, Lee Acres, Navajo Dam, Riverside & Upper Fruitland.

 San Juan County Chem-Dry

 Carpet, Upholstery, Area Rug, Tile Cleaning in Farmington, New Mexico